-The physics minor is suitable for students with an interest in the application of mathematical tools to fundamental scientific laws.
+The Department of Natural Sciences of the Weissman School of Arts and Sciences offers a Minor in Physics that satisfies Baruch College's Tier III liberal arts and sciences requirement.
+The Physics Minor is suitable for students with an interest in the application of mathematical tools to fundamental scientific laws.
 The program emphasizes both mathematical ideas and classic experiments.
-Students with no previous exposure to physics are encouraged to take PHY 1003 Concepts in Physics, before beginning the minor.
+Students with no previous exposure to physics are encouraged to take PHY 1003 Concepts in Physics, before beginning the Physics Minor.

-To satisfy this minor, students must take three courses, two at the 3000-level or above, and a capstone at the 4000-level or above, from among the following list: PHY 3001 General Physics II (Not open to students who have completed PHY 3010 and/or PHY 3020) PHY 3010 Quantitative Physics I [recommended] (Not open to students who have completed PHY 2003 and/or PHY 3001) PHY 3020 Quantitative Physics II [recommended] (Not open to students who have completed PHY 3001) PHY 4130 Modern Physics

-PHY 4200 Astrophysics

-PHY 5000-5004 Independent Study

-PHY 6001H-6002H Honors

-Recommended Courses in the Department of Mathematics: Students are encouraged to take each of the following courses:

-MTH 2610 Calculus I
+To satisfy this Tier III Minor, stu dents must take three courses, two at the 3000-level or above, and a capstone at the 4000-level or above, from among the following list: PHY 3001 General Physics II (Not open to students who have completed PHY 3010 and/or PHY 3020) PHY 3010 Quantitative Physics I [recommended] (Not open to students who have completed PHY 2003 and/or PHY 3001) PHY 3020 Quantitative Physics II [recommended] (Not open to students who have completed PHY 3001) PHY 4130 Modern Physics PHY 4200 Astrophysics PHY 5000-5004 Independent Study PHY 6001H-6002H Honors Recommended Courses in the e Department of Mathematics: Students are encouraged to tak te each of the following courses: MTH 2610 Calculus I

-MTH 3010 Elementary Calculus II

-MTH 3020 Intermediate Calculus
+MTH 3010 Elementary Calculus II MTH 3020 Intermediate Calculus